see me see you

 - English as a second language as global English

-On top of this, all participants receive their own individual IRC assessment report.
+On top of this, all participants receive their own individual Intercultural Readiness Check (IRC) assessment report.

 Training is FREE for workers/volunteers/leaders in Community Service organisations in Western Australia.